MicrosoftDocs/bot-docs/articles/what-is-new.md

 [Speech Services](https://docs.microsoft.com/azure/cognitive-services/speech-service/) convert audio to text, perform speech translation and text-to-speech with the unified Speech services.
 With the speech services, you can integrate speech into your bot, create custom wake words, and author in multiple languages.

 ### Adaptive Cards
-[Adaptive Cards](https://adaptivecards.io) are an open standard for developers to exchange card content in a common and consistent way, and are used by Bot Framework developers to create great cross-channel conversatational experiences.
+[Adaptive Cards](https://adaptivecards.io) are an open standard for developers to exchange card content in a common and consistent way, and are used by Bot Framework developers to create great cross-channel conversational experiences.

 ## Additional information
 - Visit GitHub page for more [information](https://github.com/Microsoft/botframework/blob/master/whats-new.md#whats-new).